Analytics

 PHP memory limit reached

 This chart shows the number of times the PHP memory limit was reached.
 Kinsta’s default PHP memory limit is 256MB, which is more than enough for most WordPress plugins and sites.
 This limit exists to prevent PHP scripts from consuming excessive memory.
 If you set the limit too high, a misconfigured or broken script can cause serious issues by using up too much memory.
+If your site is set up correctly at Kinsta, you shouldn’t reach the PHP memory limit.

-PHP worker limit
+PHP thread limit

 AJAX usage